franciscovillaescusa/Quijote-simulations/README.md

 - Snapshots and data products (halo & void catalogues, power spectra, bispectra, pdfs...) publicly available

 ## Data
-The data are stored in the Gordon cluster of the San Diego Supercomputer Center.
+The data is stored in the Gordon cluster of the San Diego Supercomputer Center.
 It can be access through [globus](https://www.globus.org/).

 - Log in into [globus](https://www.globus.org/) (create an account if you dont have one)
 - In collection type Quijote_simulations